akerl-archived/prospectus/README.md

 To run the check, just run `prospectus` in the directory with the .prospectus file, or use `prospectus -d /path/to/directory`.

+### Parsing output

+If you're looking to parse the output with something else, consider using -j to get JSON output.

 ## Included Modules

 The following modules are included with Prospectus.